-Improvements To Sport, Recreational And Leisure Facilities At Ashfield Park
+POLICY SLC1: Improvements To Sport, Recreational And Leisure Facilities At Ashfield Park

-6.1: Proposals for new, extended and/or improved leisure and sport facilities within Ashfield Park will be supported, subject to:
+SLC1: Proposals for new, extended and/or improved leisure and sport facilities within Ashfield Park will be supported, subject to:

-- (i) Provision of appropriate built facilities for sport and recreation being proportional to the use and capacity of Ashfield Park and, if appropriate, meeting the most up-to-date requirements of design for the sports clubs, based on guidance published by Sport England and the relevant sport's governing body or bodies - (ii) Provision of safe access to the highway network and appropriate levels of parking - (iii) Proposals not having significant adverse impact on neighbouring properties or the surrounding natural and historic environment - (iv) Improvements to other routes (footpaths etc) are considered, including lighting and signage
+- Provision of appropriate built facilities for sport and recreation being proportional to the use and capacity of Ashfield Park and, if appropriate, meeting the most up-todate requirements of design for the sports clubs, based on guidance published by Sport England and the relevant sport's governing body or bodies - (ii) Provision of safe access to the highway network and appropriate levels of parking

+- (iii) Proposals not having significant adverse impact on neighbouring properties or the surrounding natural and historic environment - (iv) Improvements to other routes (footpaths etc) being considered, including lighting and signage

-Southland Rec - Creation Of A New Park And Play Facilities
+POLICY SLC2: Southlands Rec - Creation Of A Park With Sport And Leisure Facilities

-6.2 Southlands Rec should become a new community park in the heart of Standish.
+SLC2: Southlands Rec should become a community park with leisure and sport facilities in the heart of Standish

-Details of what the park will look like will be worked up collaboratively with the community with the objective of enhancing the open space by improving the quality of play provision, increasing the biodiversity and improving accessibility to all through:
+Details of what the park will contain and look like will be worked up collaboratively with the community and Wigan Council with the objective of safeguarding and enhancing the open space by improving the quality of leisure and sport provision, increasing biodiversity and improving accessibility to all through:

-- New children's play provision, including ball games - New informal footpaths within the park - Provision of community gardens, orchards, sensory and/or wildflower gardens to increase biodiversity and to encourage community activity
+- New children's play provision, including ball games - New informal footpaths within the park - Provision of community growing areas, orchards, sensory and/or wildflower spaces to increase biodiversity and to encourage community activity

-Plans should not have significant adverse impact on neighbouring properties and have due regard for the prevention of anti-social behaviour
+The scheme should not have significant adverse impact on neighbouring properties and have due regard for the prevention of anti-social behaviour

-The purpose of this policy is to encourage the enhancement, improvement and better use of existing poor-quality, open recreational space.
+15.23 The purpose of Policy SLC3 is to encourage the enhancement, improvement and better use of existing poor-quality, open recreational space.

-It also seeks to encourage enhancement of and provision of new leisure and sporting facilities within the village, including the proposed leisure facility on Rectory Lane and enhancement of facilities, such as bowling clubs and the cricket club
+15.24 It also seeks to encourage the enhancement of and provision of new leisure and sporting facilities within the village, including the proposed leisure facility on Rectory Lane and enhancement of facilities, such as bowling clubs and Standish Cricket Club.

-Improve Sport, Recreational and Leisure Opportunities
+POLICY SLC3: Improve Sport, Recreational and Leisure Opportunities

-- 6.3: Proposals for new, enhanced, extended and/or improved leisure, sport and children's play facilities within the Neighbourhood Area will be supported, subject to the following criteria being met: - (i) Appropriate built facilities for sport and recreation must be proportional to the use and, if appropriate, meet the most up-to-date requirements, based on guidance published by Sport England and the relevant sport's governing body or bodies - (ii) Proposals must provide safe access to the highway network and appropriate levels of parking - (iii) Proposals should not have significant adverse impacts on neighbouring properties or the surrounding natural and historic environment
+SLC3: Proposals for new, enhanced, extended and/or improved leisure, sport and children's play facilities within the Standish Neighbourhood Area will be supported, subject to the following criteria being met:

+- (i) Appropriate built facilities for sport and recreation must be proportional to the current use and, if appropriate, meet the most up-to-date requirements, based on guidance published by Sport England and the relevant sport's governing body or bodies - (ii) Proposals must provide safe access to the highway network and appropriate levels of parking - (iii) Proposals should not have significant adverse impacts on neighbouring properties or the surrounding natural and historic environment

-The 2015 Neighbourhood Plan survey highlighted community spirit as one of the best things about living in Standish.
+15.25 The 2015 Neighbourhood Plan survey highlighted community spirit as one of the best things about living in Standish.
 It is essential to maintain this and to welcome new residents moving into the village.

-Standish Neighbourhood Plan aims to preserve and enhance existing community spaces and buildings and widen their use, including additional amenities.
+15.26 The Standish Neighbourhood Plan aims to preserve and enhance existing community spaces and buildings and widen their use, including additional amenities.

-The Neighbourhood Plan also supports appropriate new community facilities and amenities, readily accessible to all, which can provide a sense of community as the village's population increases.
+15.27 The Standish Neighbourhood Plan also supports appropriate new community facilities and amenities, readily accessible to all, which can provide a sense of community as the village's population increases.

-The Plan will seek additional opportunities for residents to meet, socialise, exercise or learn, to ensure a healthy, sustainable community.
+15.28 The Standish Neighbourhood Plan will seek additional opportunities for residents to meet, socialise, exercise and learn, to ensure the promotion of a healthy, sustainable community.

-Enhancement And Protection Of Community Facilities
+POLICY SLC4: Enhancement And Protection Of Community Facilities